mickfuzz/phd4/_posts/2021-10-29-abstract-and-concrete-frameworks.md

 Peer programming is one aspect of social learning but there are others associated with being part of a wider community of learners.
 One of the key values of pair programming is to start to develop different roles involved in coding.
 A summary of these roles and tips on how teachers can help learners to adopt them in present in this Quick Read from NCCE - http://tiny.cc/pairprogramming

+The approach may be particularly useful in the way it divides up the tasks so that one student has a role to do the hands-on concrete coding while the other is free to think about more abstract design of the overall programme.

 The process of modelling and breaking down a process that is often difficult to understand is helpful not only to aid a deeper understanding of the process but also to build the identity of learners as being strong in a particular element of coding.
 This process of using building an identity of coding with the help of peers is key to a socio-cultural understanding of how learners pick up coding in a classroom (or other settings).
+The importance of a coding community is explored in another chapter in this collection on design and project approaches.

 <!-- Develop this more or drop -->